hanleyweng/blog/knol/2016/2016-11/air/_posts/2016-11-26-designing-future-interactions.md

 	}
 </style>

 _This post is about designing future interactions for the present day.
-It uses the design of Air-Gestures as a case study, and touches on a Design Process, Technological Capabilities, and Design Considerations._
+It uses the design of Air-Gestures as a case study and touches on a Design Process, Technological Capabilities, and Design Considerations._

 <div class="side-note">
 	( Throughout this post I have side-notes.
 You don’t have to read them.
 They simply let me geek out with as many design & technology buzzwords as I want. 😀 )